T-R3x/timecounter/README.md

-#Time Counter
+# Time Counter
 **Simple JavaScript time counter**

 [DEMO](https://code-worker.de/timecounterjs)

 ## Usage
-At this moment, this TimeCounter is a simple JavaScript-Class with an old-school insertion in your website.
-`<script src="path/to/timecounter.js"></script>`
+This is a simple JavaScript-Class.
+You can use it in an old-fashioned way (with the script-tag) or with an AMD-loader.

-The TimeCounter triggers an custom event on each tick (every second).
+The TimeCounter triggers a custom event on each tick (every second).
 This event has a `detail` attribute which contains the current time.
-If you want to refresh something (like a paragraph or something else) by the tick, then bind the `TimeCounter:tick`-event on your object.
+If you want to refresh something (like a paragraph or something else) on each tick, then bind the `TimeCounter:tick`-event on your object.

 ```js
 // instantiate the time counter